10apashmeenkaur-boop/CGM_Tesla_Dashboard_Ohio1DM_Dataset/README.md

 CGM TELEMETRY SYSTEM

-Continuous Glucose Monitoring Visualization & Insulin Optimization
+Continuous Glucose Monitoring Visualization & Insulin Calibration

 Core Project Objective
 The primary objective  of this system is Precision Glycemic Control.
 By analyzing real-time Continuous Glucose Monitor (CGM) telemetry, the project aims to: